Skip to main content

 Mutual Funds

 A mutual fund is a collection of stocks or bonds that are pooled together.
 In most cases, mutual funds are managed by a professional who works for a bank or investment company.
 The mutual fund manager picks the stocks or bonds that are held within it.
 The fund holds individual stocks or bonds, but investors buy units of the mutual fund itself.
 Mutual funds do not trade on a stock exchange during the day.
 Rather, buy and sell orders are collected throughout the day.
-Once the markets have closed they are executed.
+Once the markets have closed, they are executed.

 Exchange-Traded Funds

 Exchange-traded funds (commonly called ETFs) are very similar to mutual funds.
 The difference is that they trade throughout the day on stock exchanges as if they were an actual stock.
-Many ETFs or “index funds” track a particular stock market or index such as the S&P 500 or Toronto Stock Exchange.
+Many ETFs or “index funds” track a particular stock market or index, such as the S&P 500 or the Toronto Stock Exchange.
 Like mutual funds, ETFs can have tax advantages.
 However, ETFs tend to charge lower fees than mutual funds.
 This is because most ETFs are not managed by a professional.
-For this reason, ETFs are known as passive investing.
+For this reason, ETFs are known as passive investments.

 Hedge Funds